Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 \section{Results and Discussion of Neutrino Cross-Sections}

 In this section we present the cross-sections for neutrino scattering ($\nu_e \rightarrow \nu_e$) and absorption ($\nu_e \rightarrow e^{-}$) in matter with and without a magnetic field.
-For the purposes of this investigation we set that the lepton fraction is fixed to be $Y_L = 0.4$, and the neutrino incident energy is taken to be its chemical potential, $|\vk_i| = \epsi_\nu$, unless otherwise noted.
-We use the parameters of the weak-interaction, $c_V$ and $c_A$, from Ref.~\cite{rml98}.
+We set the lepton fraction to be fixed as $Y_L = 0.4$, and the neutrino incident energy is taken to be its chemical potential, $|\vk_i| = \epsi_\nu$, unless otherwise noted.
+In Eq.~(\ref{elLag}) we utilize the parameters for the weak-interaction, $c_V$ and $c_A$ from Ref.~\cite{rml98}.